Confronting the Spirit of Gluttony (Prayer)

 Sensual pleasures consumed them.

-They did not care about others, spending their time and resources only to please themselves, not helping the poor and needy with the abundance they had.
+They did not care about others.
+Spending their time and resources only to please themselves, they ignored the poor and needy with the abundance they had.

 I believe the story of Sodom is a cautionary tale for believers in Christ today.